Last updated on .

 Admission

-Admission is €4 (as of August 2023) but free if you have a Verona Card.
-The church is open daily, and the ticket gives you access to the entire Duomo complex including the Church of Sant’Elena, Baptistry of Saint John, and an archaeological area.
+Admission is €4 (as of August 2024) or free for children up to 11 and holders of a Verona Card.
+The church is open daily, and the ticket gives you access to the entire Duomo complex including the Church of Saint Helen, Baptistry of Saint John, and an archaeological area.
 A free audio guide is included in the admission.

 Exterior